 ** Second time, an open battle, spread over two days, between the 28-gun ''Lydia'' and the 44-gun ''Natividad''.
 After the first round, both ships, severely damaged, drift apart.
 Within one day, Hornblower has his ship fit for battle again and by anticipating his opponent's thinking, manages to find the other ship again.
 Then, as the ''Lydia'' has to be pulled into battle by her boats in a dead calm and under fire, he has his crew dance the hornpipe to keep morale up.
 Once they are close enough to return fire, [[CurbStompBattle the ''Natividad'' is sunk within an hour]].

 * ''Ship of the Line'': [[spoiler:Hornblower's HeroicSacrifice of his ship.
-He manages to cripple four out of the five French ships before he had to abandon ship (and the fifth ship had to keeps its pumps running round the clock following the battle).]]
+He manages to cripple three out of the four French ships before he had to surrender (and the fifth ship had to keeps its pumps running round the clock following the battle).]]

 ** Earlier, Hornblower having the ''Sutherland'' tow the flagship ''Pluto'' out of danger, in the middle of a storm that had just dismasted the ''Pluto.''